steviecoaster/PSGrafana/README.md

 ## Status

-The module is currently in development, and as such expect rapid changes, specifically on the Dev branch.
-The master branch will only contain code that has been deemed "working"
+The module is currently in development, and as such expect rapid changes, specifically on the `develop` branch.
+The master branch will only contain code that has been deemed "working" and triggers the pipeline to publish new module versions.

+## Contributing

+If you would like to help out, please target the `develop` branch when creating pull requests, otherwise the pipeline will have a bad time and we'll end up with stuff hitting the gallery too early.

 ## Currently available functions include: